S3729065/assignment-1-S3729065/README.md

 npm install --prefix src/
 ```

-To run this application locally you need to have an insatnce of MongoDB running.
-A docker-compose file has been provided in the root director that will run an insatnce of MongoDB in docker.
+To run this application locally you need to have an instance of MongoDB running.
+A docker-compose file has been provided in the root director that will run an instance of MongoDB in docker.
 TO start the MongoDB from the root direction run the following command:

 ```
 docker-compose up -d